 Hope might be the most important tool in the Christian arsenal.
 Hope is not circumstantial.
 It is a firm conviction, a way of seeing the world.
 Hope is what sustains us through difficult times.
 We believe God is in control, regardless of what our circumstances might lead us to believe.
 We trust suffering is temporary and that God will use even the worst of situations for good.
 Evil might have the first word (cancer, chronic illness, divorce), but we proclaim boldly that God will have the last.

 Many times in the last three-and-a-half years, I’ve found encouragement in 2 Corinthians 12.
 In verses 8 and 9, Paul talks about his thorn in the flesh that tormented his flesh.
 He prayed multiple times for God to remove it.
 Here was God’s response:

 “My grace is all you need.
 My power works best in weakness.”

-I may regain the strength and energy I had several years ago.
+I may regain my strength and energy.
 I may not.
 Either way, God’s grace is sufficient.
-It is enough for me.
-It is enough for you.
+It’s enough for me.
+It’s enough for you too.